49 Results

 -

 Coffee Talk-You Don't Know What You Don't KnowCoffee TalksDecisions facing seniors and their adult children can have significant financial and emotional impacts.
 Seeking guidance from the right resources can help.
-Sometimes no matter how well you plan, you are taken by surprise.
-Jeanne McGill, Certified Preplanner and Mary Frances Price, Elder Law Attorney, share real-life stories that provide valuable insight to help you make better and more informed decisions.
-Sponsor: MN HospiceFall 2025
+Sometimes, no matter how well you plan, you can be taken by surprise.
+Jeanne McGill, Certified Preplanning Specialist and Mary Frances Price, Elder Law Attorney, share real-life stories that provide valuable insight to help you make better and more informed decisions.
+Sponsor: The Timbers of Apple ValleyWinter-Spring 2026

 -